ByronHawksmith/42-Documentation/Github.md

 8. Copy the SSH public key into the GitHub website
 9. Click Add SSH key

-# Create a new repository
+# Create a new repository on Github
 1. Click on profile in top right
 2. Click on repositories
 3. Click on new repository